 The project would be consistent with the SLOAPCD's Clean Air Plan and thresholds for operational emissions.
 The project would exceed the SLOAPCD's threshold for fugitive dust emissions and would be subject to standard mitigation measures to reduce the impact to less than significant.
-The project would not expose sensitive receptors to substantial pollutant concentrations or result in other emissions adversely affecting a substantial number of people.
+The project could potentially expose sensitive receptors to substantial pollutant concentrations and would require mitigation to reduce fugitive dust and PM10 emissions during construction activities.
 Therefore, potential impacts to air quality would be less than significant with mitigation.